-SECTION 3 Your drugs need to be on the plan's "Formulary"
+SECTION 3 Your drugs need to be on the plan's Drug List

-Section 3.1 The "Formulary" tells which Part D drugs are covered
+Section 3.1 The Drug List tells which Part D drugs are covered

-The plan has a "List of Covered Drugs (Formulary)".
+The plan has a List of Covered Drugs (Formulary).
+In this Evidence of Coverage, we call it the Drug List for short.